Updated: Oct 18

 Contraindications & Interactions

-It is recommended not to take strong medicinal teas or extracts of Rosemary at the same time as taking iron supplements as studies have shown that it does significantly decrease the absorption of iron (only if taken simultaneously).
+The only concern Richard Whelan has is to not take strong medicinal teas or extracts of Rosemary at the same time as taking iron supplements, as studies have shown that it significantly decreases iron absorption when taken simultaneously (17).

 Products Recommended with Rosemary Ingredients